atbaker/imgur-uploader/README.rst

 Installing imgur-uploader is easy.
 It runs on versions of Python >=2.7 or >=3.3.

+If you just want to use imgur-uploader, and not develop for it, you can just ``pip install imgur-uploader``.

+If you want to tweak or enhance imgur-uploader, follow these instructions:

 #.
 Clone this repository
 #.
 Install the tool with ``pip install -e .``
 #.
 Set the ``IMGUR_API_ID`` and ``IMGUR_API_SECRET`` environment variables using your client's credentials